 Here we reviewed the ecological literature with the objective of finding: i) the major taxonomic names and ranks being studied, ii) which links this research field makes in the tree of life, iii) the predominant research context, analytical procedures and functional approaches used in the field, iv) if there is a trade-off between the number of taxa and the number of traits per study in cross-taxa research in functional ecology.
 Finally, by knowing the ‘state-of-art’ of cross-taxa research in functional ecology, we extend the framework of Mouillot et al. (2013) — regarding single-taxon variation in fitness with disturbances — to embrace multiple taxa, which will let us closer to understand emergent properties of whole ecosystems.

+Increasing N of studies (Brosseau et al. 2017).

+Open data ((Brosseau et al. 2017), weiss & ray

+Generalization across taxa

 Methods